Brent ends at 7-week low, China data adds to woes

-NEW YORK, April 10 (Reuters) - Brent crude oil futures fell for a second day in a row on Tuesday, ending at the lowest level in seven weeks after soft Chinese imports data added to demand worries following Monday’s losses spurred by slower growth in U.S. jobs for March.
+NEW YORK (Reuters) - Brent crude oil futures fell for a second day in a row on Tuesday, ending at the lowest level in seven weeks after soft Chinese imports data added to demand worries following Monday’s losses spurred by slower growth in U.S. jobs for March.

 The May contract traded between $119.71 and $122.83.